jcomeche/gettingcleaningdata/Code_Book.md

 The names of the 68 variables, a brief explanation of their content, and the type of the variable of this data frame are the following:

-*
+* Subject
-  - type of variable:
+  - type of variable:integer
-  - unit:
-  - Normalized and bounded within [-1,1]
+  - unit: Number within [1,30]
-  - Content:
+  - Content: Subject who performed the experiment

 *